OrangeAoo/Multi-Compliance-MFG-FBSDEs/2Period/README.md

             > - [__sigmoid_sig_0.0005lr_0.03delta_500steps_MSE_0.5w.pdf__](Joint_Optim_2Prdx1\Results\sigmoid_sig_0.0005lr_0.03delta_500steps_MSE_0.5w.pdf)
             > - __...__

             > For the first example, it means that the NN models for initial values $z_0, v_0, u_0, y_0$ are clapmed within interval $[0,1]$ using sigmoid function.
-And the learning target for the terminal values are indicator funcitons, with a learning rate of 0.0001.
-After stepping through 500 epochs, the BCElosses are then calculated, whose gradiants will be got through backproagation `loss.backward()`.
+And the learning target for the terminal values are indicator functions, with a learning rate of 0.0001.
+After stepping through 500 epochs, the BCElosses are then calculated, whose gradients will be got through backproagation `loss.backward()`.

     - ### [Wrong Models and Bad Results](<Joint_Optim_2Prdx1/Wrong Models and Bad Results_no_dt>) / [WrongResults](Joint_Optim_2Prdx1/WrongResults_noClearance)
         The back-ups for the failed models and wrong results during research (or simply the old versions were dumped here after every update).
-The cuases may be annotated behind the underscore ('_').
+The causes may be annotated behind the underscore ('_').
         &nbsp;
         The contents are organized in the same way as [__Results__](Joint_Optim_2Prdx1/Results), except for [__Best Models Saved__](<Joint_Optim_2Prdx1/Results/Best Models Saved>) being replaced with [__Bad Models Saved__](<Joint_Optim_2Prdx1/WrongResults_noClearance/Bad Models Saved>) here.